-Jon Gold aptly described design as “a process of divergence and convergence.”
+Jon Gold aptly described design as a “a process of divergence and convergence.”
 But our design tools weren’t exactly made to support this workflow.
 In most cases, divergence leads to scattered and fragmented ideas.
 Convergence is often the path to lost and overwritten work.

 With Branches in Abstract, you can pursue explorations, solicit feedback from teammates and stakeholders (when you’re ready for it), experiment with ideas, and work on multiple problems simultaneously.